Skip to main content

 apt install keepalived

-Create the Keepalived configuration file.
+Next you'll create the Keepalived configuration files.
 The service looks for its configuration files in the /etc/keepalived directory.
-Create that directory on both of your load balancers:
+Start by creating that directory on both of your load balancers:

 sudo mkdir -p /etc/keepalived

-Next, on the load balancer server that you wish to use as your primary server, create the main keepalived configuration file.
-The daemon looks for a file called keepalived.conf inside of the /etc/keepalived directory:
+On the load balancer server that you wish to use as your primary server, create the main Keepalived configuration file.
+The daemon looks for a file called keepalived.conf inside the /etc/keepalived directory:

 sudo nano /etc/keepalived/keepalived.conf